wpic/qr-cdn/README.md

     mvn clean install

-jar executable file will generate in target folder (qr-center-VERSION.jar)
+jar executable file will generate in target folder (qr-cdn-VERSION.jar)

 Run it
 ======